Hoverbear/rust-education-paper/paper.md

 };
 ```

-It is a compiler warning to perform an action such as `file.read_to_string()` which returns a `Result<usize, Error>` and to not handle the error in some way.
+It is a compiler warning to perform an action such as `file.read_to_string(buf)` which returns a `Result<usize, Error>` and to not handle the error in some way.
 In Rust is it idiomatic for any recoverable error to be passed up the call stack to where it can be sensibly handled.
 While approaching this idea newcomers typically struggle with the fact that an `io::Error` and a `Utf8Error` are different types and cannot be returned in the same `Result<T,E>`, since the `E` value would differ and violate Rust's strong typing.
 This is typically solved by creating a new `Error` which is an enumeration over the possible underlaying errors as well as any the programmer may wish to include themselves.
 Then there are the `Into<T>` and `From<T>` traits which can be implemented to provide seamless interaction.

 ```rust
 pub enum MyError {